 Digital Solution – Spreadsheet!

-Perhaps a cleaner way to keep track of your inventory is to create a spreadsheet to track your usage, but you’ve got to remember to update it!
-If you’re an “out of sight, out of mind” type of person, a visual reminder on your supply doors might work best for you.
-The digital solution is great, though, because you can sort by supplier to easily see everything that needs to be ordered at once.
+Perhaps a cleaner way to keep track of your inventory is to create a spreadsheet to track your usage.
+But you’ve got to remember to update it!
+So if you’re an “out of sight, out of mind” type of person, a visual reminder on your supply doors might work best for you.
+This digital solution is great because you can sort by supplier to easily see everything that needs to be ordered at once.
 Just set up your spreadsheet like this:

 Creative Solution – Inventory Notebook

-Whatever your method of tracking your art supply inventory, the key is to keep a close tab on your materials.
-Taking a quick walk through the room at the end of each day to note what’s been used up or is close to empty is a great way to stay one step ahead of your supplies.
+Whatever your method you choose to organize art supplies, the key is to keep a close tab on your materials.
+Take a quick walk around the room at the end of each day to note what’s been used up or is close to empty.
+This is a great way to stay one step ahead of your supplies.